irSodeh/AI-Interaction-Pattern-Advisor/README.md

 # AI Interaction Pattern Advisor

-A Claude Skill that answers the question most AI projects skip: **not "can we build it," but "how should this show up in the experience — and at what level of autonomy?"**
+A Claude Skill that answers the question most AI projects skip: **not "can we build it," but "how should this show up in the experience, and at what level of autonomy?"**

 Most failed enterprise AI work is not a model problem.
 It is a **pattern problem**: the right capability delivered through the wrong interaction, at the wrong level of automation, inside a journey nobody redesigned.